 that Peppe would ‘place all the objects at the disposal of Government’ (a legal

 obligation anyway, according to Smith) was not met, and the question thus

-arises as to whether the Peppe family legitimately retained these items
+arises as to whether the Peppe family has legally retained these items ever

 In 1962, Debala Mitra, then Superintendent of the Eastern Circle of the Archaeological Survey of India, was invited by the Nepalese authorities to conduct a survey of the sites in the Nepalese Tarai, with a view to their development for pilgrimage purposes.
 Her subsequent report (1969) was highly critical of these sites however, and when the Nepalese refused to publish her findings, Dr Mitra retaliated by summarising them as an appendix to her ‘Buddhist Monuments’ book, published in India in 1971.
 In this, she declared that the 1898 inscription provided a ‘strong presumption’ for Piprahwa being the site of Kapilavastu, and added that ‘intensive excavation in the monasteries at Piprahwa is likely to reveal some monastic seals or sealings’, which ‘will prove the identity of Kapilavastu with Piprahwa or otherwise’.
 24